ERP Selection Guide

 You didn’t stumble upon this guide by accident.
 Perhaps you are looking to purchase new ERP software.
 Maybe you are in the middle of implementation and want to make sure you are on the right track.
 Maybe you are just a curious person.
 Regardless of the reason know this: selecting an ERP system can be a daunting task.

 ERP software can either make or break your organization so it is important to get it right from the beginning.
-A comprehensive and planned ERP selection process should support your overall organizational goals.
-A strong foundation of planning and strategy, and preferably experience, is required when taking on this task.
-It should not be taken lightly.
+This means aligning your ERP selection process with your business goals and evaluating solutions with the help of a third-party who is free from vendor incentives.

-In this guide, we strive to answer as many questions as we can regarding ERP software selection process best practices.
-By exclusively focusing on ERP selection, we hope to provide you the level of detail necessary to understand the ins and outs of the ERP selection process, whether or not you’re pursuing digital transformation.
+In this guide, we strive to answer as many questions as we can regarding ERP software selection best practices.
+By exclusively focusing on ERP selection, we hope to provide you the level of detail necessary to understand the ins and outs of the ERP selection process.

 This week has been outstanding!
 [They] are an excellent cultural fit for our company, and they did an incredible job of facilitating our [Value Stream Mapping] Workshop.
 Honestly, I’ve participated in activities like this many times over the course of my career, and this was the best one ever!